 In order to grow our business, we anticipate that we will need to continue to maintain and potentially expand these relationships.
 We may be unsuccessful in renegotiating our agreements with these third-party application providers or third-party application providers may insist on fees to access their applications.
-Additionally, our contracts with these third-party application providers may be canceled after a notice period or may not be renewed, and we could lose access to these resources without having sufficient time to replace them.
+Additionally, our contracts with these third-party application providers or third-party application providers may not be renewed, and we could lose access to these resources without having sufficient time to replace them.
 We believe we will also need to establish new relationships with third-party application providers, including third-party application providers in new geographic markets that we enter, and third-party application providers that may emerge in the future as leading sources of information about businesses for end consumers.
-Identifying potential third-party application providers, and negotiating and documenting relationships with them, requires significant time and resources.
-Our competitors may be more effective than we are in providing incentives to application providers to favor their products or services or to prevent or reduce subscriptions to our products.
-In addition, the acquisition of a competitor by one of our third-party application providers could result in the termination of our relationship with that third-party application provider, which, in turn, could lead to decreased customer subscriptions.
-If we are unsuccessful in establishing or maintaining our relationships with third-party application providers, our ability to compete in the marketplace or to grow our revenue could be impaired and our operating results could suffer.
+Identifying potential third-party application providers to application providers to favor their products or services or to prevent or reduce subscriptions to our products.
+In addition, the acquisition of a competitor by one of our third-party application providers could result in the termination of our relationships with third-party application providers.
+In addition, the acquisition of a competitor by one of our third-party application providers could result in the termination of our relationships with third-party application providers, which, in turn, could lead to decreased customer subscriptions.
+If we are unsuccessful in establishing or maintaining our relationships with third-party application providers, our abulty to compete in the marketplace or to grow our revenue could be impaired and our operating results could suffer.